JonLatane/jonline/README.md

 The goal of Jonline is to provide an open-source server+client for maintaining a small, localized social network.
 A central goal is to make Jonline dogshit easy for anyone else to fork and deploy to their own server.
 Assuming you can get a few boring, standard, inexpensive prerequisites set, you should be able to clone this repo and have Jonline up and running in a matter of minutes.

-For the prerequisites, you should have setup on your end:
+For the prerequisites, you only need setup on your end:

 * A Kubernetes (k8s) cluster
 * An empty PostgreSQL database